IanGarraway/HorizonXHackathon/readme.md

 ### Website

-a few of the features we discussed, but were unable to implement:
+A few of the features we discussed, but were unable to implement:

 - Additional filter options
 - Allow the user to choose what information is displayed on the catalog.